werf/werf/docs/_includes/reference/cli/werf_kubectl_events.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Display events
+Display events.

 Prints a table of the most important information about events.

 You can request events for a namespace, for all namespace, or filtered to only those pertaining to a specified resource.

 {{ header }} Syntax